koher/try-swift-2016/try-swift.md

 let sum = a + b
 ```

-^ But with `throws` as `Result`, we get a compilation error where we try to use the result value.
+^ But with `throws` as `Result`, we get compilation errors where we try to use the result value.

 ```swift
 // Swift with my proposal